Nonlinear-FOD/lab-client/docs/devices/osa.md

 ## Notes

-- Arrays returned as numpy; JSON transport is converted automatically.
+- Arrays returned as numpy.
 - Use `.close()` or `.disconnect()` to ensure a fresh instance on next connect.
 - For troubleshooting, instantiate with `debug=True` to get detailed server errors.